dpezely/anagram-phrases/README.md

 number, and all characters of the input phrase are included-- yes, duplicates too.

-By convention, we use primes in sequence: A=2, B=3, C=5, to Z=101 for Latin scripts such as used by English, but those mappings are arbitrary and required only to be unique.
+For simplicity, consider primes in sequence: A=2, B=3, C=5, to Z=101 for
+Latin scripts such as used by English, but those mappings are arbitrary and required only to be unique.

 For each run, the program creates a subset of the dictionary word list by